19 Business Blog Topics Your Audience Wants You To Write About

-It may be hard to turn down potential leads, but if it was never going to work out in the first place, these kinds of articles can vet out bad fits.
+It may be hard to turn down potential leads, but if it was never going to work out in the first place, these kinds of articles can weed out bad fits.

 On the other hand, some of the problems your readers heard about might actually have easy solutions.
 In your article, you can address the problems fairly and offer the right solutions, stopping their objection in its tracks.

-They might not know the names of any of the possible solutions, but they’re very aware of their symptoms.
+They might not even know the solutions to what they're dealing with, but they’re very aware of their symptoms.
 So, they turn to search engines to help identify what their problem is (put a name to it) and see what the various solutions might be.

-Ask yourself, “what is the root problem my products and services solve?
+Ask yourself, “What is the root problem that my products and services solve?
 How would my customers phrase their query?”

 These articles are often top performers in bringing traffic to a site, but are also very top of the funnel and require lots of lead nurturing to close as sales.